-After Settlement, DomaCom will appoint a licensed real estate agent as the Property Manager for the Sub-Fund.
-The Property Manager will be responsible for all property management functions typically undertaken by a property manager of a rental property, including procuring tenants, collecting rental payments, managing lease expiries, and finding tenants.
+After Settlement, DomaCom will procure the appointment of a licensed real estate agent as the property manager for the Sub-Fund.
+The Property Manager will be responsible for all property management functions typically undertaken by a property manager of a rental property, including procuring tenants, collecting rental payments, and managing lease expiries.